Charles H. Percy: Political career

 In the late 1950s, Percy decided to enter politics.
 With the encouragement of then U.S. President Dwight D. Eisenhower, Percy helped to write Decisions for a Better America, which proposed a set of long-range goals for the Republican Party.
 He belonged to the moderate and liberal wing of the Republican party, led by Eisenhower during his presidency and later closely identified with New York Governor Nelson A. Rockefeller.
 In 1958, Percy served on the Rockefeller Foundation's Special Study Fund, essentially working as an informal advisor to Rockefeller's campaign for Governor of New York.

 Percy first entered electoral politics with a run for governor of Illinois in 1964, which he narrowly lost to Democratic incumbent Otto Kerner.
 During his gubernatorial campaign, Percy reluctantly endorsed conservative Republican presidential nominee Barry Goldwater, his future Senate colleague.
 Goldwater fared poorly throughout the country, although he did marginally better in Illinois than in the nation at large.

+Murder of Valerie Percy

+In 1966, when Percy ran for U.S. senator from Illinois, his 21-year-old daughter Valerie was murdered at the family home on the morning of September 18, late in the campaign.
+Her death was thought to have been caused by an intruder.
+After Illinois state police interviewed more than 14,000 people, spent over $300,000, and pursued 1,317 leads, lead No. 273 was the most viable, leading them to Francis Leroy Hohimer and Frederick Malchow, whom they believed committed the murder while robbing the house.
+The men were part of gang of Mafia-backed thieves that would rob wealthy homes.
+Chicago detectives are certain of at least 30 jobs the gang pulled, with an excess of $3,000,000 in jewels and cash.
+Testimony from several key people after the murder stated Hohimer confessed to them that he killed Percy because she woke up.
+However, no physical evidence was ever found to connect either of them to scene, and nothing was stolen from the home that night.
+The crime was never solved despite a lengthy investigation.